 Absolutely!
 Leave something, you know.
 There’s too much pressure put on that aspect of relationships.
 Get to know somebody, you know, get to really know somebody.
 That was a conscience decision and also I just think that we all have hopes that perhaps this might grow.
 You don’t know.
 You can’t predict, but it allows these children to mature into young adults and to blossom in ways that they’re not there yet.

 The Cast.
-Tell us how they came to be.
+Kenny Ortega on how they came to be.

 I tell you.
 I worked with Kristen Chenoweth.
 I directed her before and I’m in love with her and I saw her four times on Broadway in Wicked.
 I did get to see her opening night of on the 20th Century and I’m going back for her closing night and party.
 I’m going to be part of the introduction of her getting her star on the Hollywood Walk of Fame and so I’m a huge fan.
 I blush!
 She sends me videos and I drop the phone.
 We were getting ready to cast our movie before the movie Maleficent came out and suddenly we kind of realized that Angelina was sort of taking up a lot of territory with her interpretation of Maleficent.
 Gary Marsh called me and said and he said what do you think of Kristen Chenoweth to play Maleficent?
 I was like what?
 It was: yes I wanna work with her in any capacity!
 But can you imagine what she’d do with this?
 She’s so brilliant!
 She’s so versatile, so capable.!
 You know, she’s so fun, a real team player and so it was a delight, you know, and I was like yes, let’s go after her and it wasn’t easy.
 She was a busy lady.
 When we finally got her to commit it was a joyous day and no one was more excited than Dove who grew up idealizing her and when Dove found out that Kristen was playing her mother in the movie I mean fireworks went off!